 How To Clean An Electric Kettle Without Vinegar

 Lemon Water Method

-Step 1: At first, fill up your kettle with clean fresh water.
+Step 1: At first, fill up your device with clean fresh water.
 Then, take a fresh lemon and slice it into small pieces.
 Add them to the water inside the kettle.
 Alternatively, you can make lemon juice and add hot water to it.

 Step 2: Switch on your kettle and boil the prepared solution for several minutes.
 Allow the mixture to soak for around 15-20 minutes.